yegor256/blog/_posts/2014/sep/2014-09-09-restful-web-sites.md

 date: 2014-09-09
 tags: restful xslt xml
 description: |
-  The way RESTful APIs are designed perfectly fits into the concept of web browsing, with a few minimal alterations
+  The way RESTful API-s are designed perfectly fits into the concept of web browsing, with a few minimal alterations
 keywords: